Shawn Lee

 Browser

 Zen Browser is a fork of Firefox with additional features and enhanced privacy.
 The UI is the main selling point for me.
 I really like the floating URL bar and hiding the tabs so webpages gets the entire screen space.
 At the same time, Firefox’s Picture-in-Picture is way better than chromium browsers, actually being able to show closed captions.
+An ad blocker is basically a mandatory extension.
+I use uBlock Origin.

 On mobile, I use Brave Browser for its built-in ad blocking and privacy features.